Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Enlarged mixed Shimura data

 \section{Enlarged mixed Shimura data}

-\begin{defn} An \textbf{enlarged mixed Shimura datum $(P,\cX^\natural,h)$} is a triple where \begin{itemize} \item $P$ is a connected linear algebraic group over $\Q$ with unipotent radical $W$ and with another algebraic subgroup $U\subset W$ which is normal in $P$ and uniquely determined by $\cX^\natural$ using condition \eqref{definition of U} below; \item $\cX^\natural$ is a left homogeneous space under the subgroup $P(\R)W(\C)\subset P(\C)$, and $\cX^\natural\xrightarrow{h}\hom(\S_\C,P_\C)$ is a $P(\R)W(\C)$-equivariant map\footnote{See Remark~\ref{RemarkAfterDefinitionOfEMSD}\eqref{RemarkMSD} for some discussion.} such that every fibre of $h$ consists of at most finitely many points, \end{itemize} such that for some (equivalently for all) $x\in\cX^\natural$, \begin{enumerate} \item the composite homomorphism $\S_\C\xrightarrow{h_x}P_\C\rightarrow(P/W)_\C$ is defined over $\R$, \item the adjoint representation induces on $\lie P$ a rational mixed Hodge structure of type
+\begin{defn} An \textbf{enlarged mixed Shimura datum $(P,\cX^\natural,h)$} is a triple where \begin{itemize} \item $P$ is a connected linear algebraic group over $\Q$.
+We denote by $W$ its unipotent radical and by $U \subset W$ be the connected normal subgroup of $P$ uniquely determined by condition \eqref{definition of U} below; \item $\cX^\natural$ is a left homogeneous space under the subgroup $P(\R)W(\C)\subset P(\C)$, and $\cX^\natural\xrightarrow{h}\hom(\S_\C,P_\C)$ is a $P(\R)W(\C)$-equivariant map\footnote{See Remark~\ref{RemarkAfterDefinitionOfEMSD}\eqref{RemarkMSD} for some discussion.} such that every fibre of $h$ consists of at most finitely many points, \end{itemize} such that for some (equivalently for all) $x\in\cX^\natural$, \begin{enumerate} \item the composite homomorphism $\S_\C\xrightarrow{h_x}P_\C\rightarrow(P/W)_\C$ is defined over $\R$, \item the adjoint representation induces on $\lie P$ a rational mixed Hodge structure of type

 \item the weight filtration on $\lie P$ is given by

 \item the conjugation by $h_x(\sqrt{-1})$ induces a Cartan involution on $G_\R^\ad$ where $G:=P/W$, and $G^\ad$ possesses no $\Q$-factor $H$ such that $H(\R)$ is compact, \item $P/P^\der=Z(G)$ acts on $U$ and on $V:=W/U$ through a torus which is an almost direct product of a $\Q$-split torus with a torus of compact type over $\Q$. \end{enumerate} If in addition $U$ is trivial, then $(P,\cX^\natural,h)$ is said to be \textbf{of Kuga type}.
 For simplicity we mostly write $(P,\cX^\natural)$ since we always consider exactly one map $h$ for every pair $(P,\cX^\natural)$. \end{defn}